ben-biddington/Signal-Desktop-Development-Guide/architecture.md

 [`contextBridge`](https://www.electronjs.org/docs/latest/api/context-bridge) is a special `Electron` construct that proxies references to the main process.

-So when we invoke `window.startApp` from the browser, we're actually calling a special proxy.
+So when we invoke `window.startApp` from the browser, we're actually calling a special proxy that invokes the real function under the main process.

+It helps me to imagine it as using [`ipcRenderer.invoke`](https://www.electronjs.org/docs/latest/api/ipc-renderer#ipcrendererinvokechannel-args)

+> Send a message to the main process via channel and expect a result asynchronously.
+Arguments will be serialized with the Structured Clone Algorithm, just like window.postMessage, so prototype chains will not be included.
+Sending Functions, Promises, Symbols, WeakMaps, or WeakSets will throw an exception.

 ## Runtime dependencies (adapters)